tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/Authorization.md

 Instead it is applied using `imperative` authorization, i.e. using an authorization handler.

-The following examples use a `BlogPost` entity, as resource and its `AuthorIdList` property in the evaluation process.
+The following examples use a `BlogPost` entity, as resource, and its `AuthorIdList` property in the evaluation process.

 ```
 public class BlogPost